7 Best Shoulder Braces of 2026

 Fit and Sizing

 Shoulder brace sizing is more complex than most orthopedic supports because it requires two measurements: bicep circumference and chest or torso circumference.
-Sizing charts vary dramatically by brand — the Sparthos 'universal' design runs very small on arm circumference, while the Velpeau sling offers five true sizes (S through XXL) based on bust measurement.
+Sizing charts vary dramatically by brand — the Sparthos 'universal' design runs very small on arm circumference, while the Shock Doctor offers discrete XS, S/M, and L/XL sizes for a more anatomically precise fit, and slings like the VISKONDA are sized S/M/L by under-bust circumference.
 Measure both dimensions before purchasing and compare against the specific brand's chart, not generic size labels.
+Note that some slings (the VISKONDA among them) run large, so sizing down one size is often the better choice.
 For abduction slings, the position of the wedge pillow relative to your torso is as important as circumference — abduction angle slings that run large may position the arm too far from the body for effective post-surgical immobilization.

 Material